 Second Year: The second year of the program is devoted to required and elective courses, on-going supervised internship and individualized research culminating in a thesis, art exhibition, performance artwork, or social action project.
 Student research projects demonstrate depth, skill, and creativity utilizing a variety of research methods.

-Art Therapy with Emphasis in Counseling
+Master of Science in Art Therapy with Concentration in Counseling